bjvickers/collection-pipeline-rest-scaffold/README.md

 endpoints in a RESTful application.

 For every endpoint exposed by the API, an 'src/config/(endpoint)-pipeline.json' should be created.
-This details the sequence of components(tasks) (src/components) that are necessary to implement the endpoint.
+This details the sequence of components/tasks (src/components) that are necessary to implement the endpoint.

 Pre-pipeline program flow is as follows: